intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/QuickStart/orca-tf2-quickstart.md

 ### **Step 2: Define the Model**

-You may define your model, loss and metrics in the same way as in any standard (single node) TensorFlow program.
+You can then define the Keras model in the _Creator Function_ using the standard TensroFlow 2 APIs.

 ```python
 import tensorflow as tf